CHTJonas/starsign/README.md

 # Starsign

 Starsign is the world's simplest tool to sign and verify file signatures to ensure authenticity.
+It generates a 64-byte BLAKE2 hash of the input data and signs this using the first SSH key that's loaded into your SSH agent.

+## Motivations

-There's already a myriad of other crypto tools and libraries out there for managing digital signatures so why choose Starsign?
-Well, here are my motivations:
+There's already a myriad of other cryptographic tools and libraries out there for managing digital signatures so why use something new?
+Here's a few of the reasons behind why I wrote Starsign:

 * I **don't** want to use anything PGP-based.
 * I want a tool that's written in a modern memory-safe language.
-* I want a tool that is easy to audit and has minimal third-party dependencies (i.e. StdLib only).
+* I want a tool that is easy to audit and has minimal third-party dependencies (i.e. standard library only).
-* I want a tool that's totally idiot-proof.
+* I want a tool that's as simple to use as possible.
 There should be one option to sign and one to verify.
 Nothing else.
 * I [already distribute](https://github.com/CHTJonas.keys) my SSH keys so let's reuse those for signing.
-* I use a [YubiKey](https://www.yubico.com/) with Filippo Valsorda's [SSH Agent](https://filippo.io/yubikey-agent) so let's integrate nicely with that.

-If you think those all sound like good ideas then Starsign may be for you.
+If those all sound like good reasons then Starsign may be for you.

-## How it works

-Starsign generates a 64-byte BLAKE2 hash of the input data and then signs this using the first SSH key that's available and loaded into your SSH agent.
-Make sure that the `SSH_AUTH_SOCK` variable contains the path to your agent's UNIX socket!

 ## Usage

+Make sure that the `SSH_AUTH_SOCK` environment variable contains the path to your agent's UNIX socket.

 ```
 Usage: